lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 The bug affected following platforms (non-exhaustive):

-* It did not affect OS X by default, because they still ship 0.9.8.
+* It did not affect stock OS X, because they still ship 0.9.8.
 However, the bug does affect a stable version shipped through Homebrew (1.0.2c).
 * [Ubuntu is mostly not affected][ubuntu].
 The only affected version